Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 - When brushing, you can go back and forth or in a circular motion.
 This is mostly a matter of what your dog prefers.

 - Just like when you train your dog to do any commands, it’s an important idea to reward your dog with play.
 Some might be skeptical about rewarding their dog with a treat after brushing their teeth but this can be done if you are giving them healthy treats, especially if you are brushing their teeth early in the day.
-At night you won’t want to do this.
+You won’t want to do this at night.

 Professional Dental Cleaning